digitalronin/aws-ecs-terraform/README.md

 post](https://www.architect.io/blog/2021-03-30/create-and-manage-an-aws-ecs-cluster-with-terraform/)
 and [this one](https://blog.ulysse.io/post/setting-up-ecs-with-terraform/)

-This creates an ECS cluster, and a task which runs a "hello-world" web server image, along with a load-balancer and all the networking stuff to make it accessible from the internet.
-It also sets up cloudwatch logging.
+This creates an ECS cluster, and a task which runs a rails application web server image, along with a load-balancer and all the networking stuff to make it accessible from the internet.

+It also creates and enables the rails app. to access a Redis cluster (of 1 node), a Postgres RDS database, and sets up cloudwatch logging.

 ## Pre-requisites